-Paulo Freire was an educator in the 1960's who developed an adult literacy program in desperately poor northeastern Brazil, which eventually formed the basis for his philosophy of education.
-Paulo Freire refers to the "generative word," which is taken from and applied to the student's own personal reality; as well as the importance of the student's active participation in his or her own process.
-In essence, this philosophy teaches that "... those who, in learning to read and write, come to a new awareness of selfhood and begin to look critically at the social situation in which they find themselves, often take the initiative in acting to transform the society that has denied them this opportunity of participation."
-(Paulo Freire, Pedagogy of the Oppressed.
-New York, NY: The Continuum Publishing Company, 1989, Forward by Richard Shaull, p.9.
+Paulo Freire (1921 – 1997) Brazilian pedagogue of the 1960s who developed an adult literacy program in northeastern Brazil, which eventually formed the basis of his philosophy of education.
+Paulo Freire refers to the “generative word”, which is taken and applied to the student’s own personal reality, as well as the importance of the active participation of the student in their own process.
+In essence, this philosophy teaches that “… Those who, learning to read and write, come to a new awareness of themselves and begin to look critically at the social situation in which they find themselves, often take the initiative to act to transform the society that has denied them this opportunity for participation.
+(Paulo Freire, 1989, Pedagogy of the Oppressed. p.9).